DVCone/flutter_course/courses/Section 3.md

 > [Practice on `test/examples/s3.dart`]

 **e.
 Text**
-<br/> This is a ecential widget in every programming language, to use a text you must use the text class from flutter.
+<br/> This is a essential widget in every programming language, to use a text you must use the text class from flutter.

 ```dart
 //Text widget
 const Text(